 All this biking is probably making you very hungry so what better way to satisfy your appetite than with some ultimate California nosh – tacos!
 Project Taco, located in Hermosa Beach, offers some delicious and unusual taco combinations like the famous, Blueberry BBQ taco that features a special blueberry Sriracha sauce.
 While in Hermosa, try out some stand-up paddle boarding or if you’re there in the morning hours, watch the surfing or take a surf lesson.

 The final stop on this biking tour is Redondo Beach, home to an Annual Kite Festival that this year, takes place on March 8.
-If you’re completely wiped out from all the biking, taco eating, and surf lessons, The Redondo Pier, also known as “The Endless Pier” is an amazing place to catch a gorgeous California sunset before heading home to the Soledad Canyon RV Resort.
-Soledad Canyon is located just about an hour’s drive north of Santa Monica – just remember to return your bike!
+If you’re completely wiped out from all the biking, taco eating, and surf lessons, The Redondo Pier, also known as “The Endless Pier” is an amazing place to catch a gorgeous California sunset before heading home to the Wilderness Lakes.
+Wilderness Lakes is located just a couple of hours east of Santa Monica – just remember to return your bike!

 Day 3 – Spring has Sprung in San Diego